 Are you keen to develop your oral advocacy skills, do you wish to hone your cross-examination techniques?
 Are you ready to engage with remote hearings?
 Would you like to be mentored by leading international arbitration advocates?

 Welcome to Delos's advanced oral advocacy training programme in international arbitration.
-Following the successful inaugural edition in 2020, three editions are on offer for 2021: Asia, in English, for practitioners based in Asia, EMEA, in English, for practitioners based in Europe, the Middle East and Africa, which also welcomes colleagues in North America (apply here), and LatAm, in Spanish, for practitioners based in the Americas and Europe (applications April-May 2021).
+Following the successful inaugural edition in 2020, three editions are on offer for 2021: Asia, in English, for practitioners based in Asia, EMEA, in English, for practitioners based in Europe, the Middle East and Africa, which also welcomes colleagues in North America, and LatAm, in Spanish, for practitioners based in the Americas and Europe (apply here).
 Find out more below.

 Join Delos and its faculty of leading practitioners (meet our Asia 2021 Faculty and our EMEA 2021 Faculty) for an advanced oral advocacy training programme.
 Two courses are on offer: one focused on oral submissions; and the other dedicated to cross-examination of quantum experts.
 Apply here for the Asia 2021 Edition, and here for the EMEA 2021 Edition.

 Below, you can find information about the structure of both courses, the features specific to each one, information on how to apply and costs, and the list of supporting organisations for this innovative programme.
+ROAP was nominated for the 2021 GAR Award for Innovation.
 In case you missed it, here is the 2021 teaser:

 COURSE STRUCTURE & MENTORING